Medici (TV series): Technical details

 Medici: Masters of Florence was originated in 4k video and broadcast in this format on the free Italian satellite service Tivu whilst on the Italian Digital Terrestrial service DVB-T2 it was broadcast in Full-HD 1920×1080.

 Two audio tracks were broadcast: Rai TV gave satellite and terrestrial viewers the option to watch the series in Italian or English.

 International transmission

-Netflix carries the show in the US, Canada, the UK, Ireland and India since December 2016.
+Netflix has carried the show in the US, Canada, the UK, Ireland and India since December 2016.

 The series is broadcast in 190 countries worldwide, including on SBS in Australia, on Fox Premium in Latin America, SFR's premium SVOD service Zive in France, Sky 1 in Germany, on RTP1 in Portugal, and on RTS 2 in Serbia.
 It was also sold in Japan, Israel, and New Zealand.